 You can’t exactly sleep in the car, especially if you’ve got people with you, so having shelter items in your bug out vehicle will definitely help sleeping arrangements be comfier:

 - Sleeping bags

 - Lighter & matches

 - Dry tinder

-We still have to abide by the law, even when we’re in situations that might seem like the law doesn’t exist, and having the right documents to show to the proper authorities is something to always prepare for.
+You still have to abide by the law, even in situations that might seem like the law doesn’t exist.
+Having the right documents to show to the proper authorities is something to always prepare for.
 Don’t forget to shove these in the glove compartment for safekeeping:

 - Vehicle manual

 Surviving the wild ala Bear Grylls might sound tempting, but if we can use tools that can help us, why not?
 Prepare a survival kit according to your needs and add the following to it: